 The student can de-register via OSIRIS up to one day before the start of the module.

 After the registration period, the student should get in touch with the study adviser.

 A student will be following only a part of a TOM-module.
-Should this student register for the module in OSIRIS in order to be able to take the Blackboard course?
+Should this student register for the module in OSIRIS in order to be able to get access to the Blackboard course?